Career of Lionel Messi: 2006–2008: Improving form amid club decline

-Already frequently compared to compatriot Diego Maradona, Messi proved their similarity when he nearly replicated Maradona's two most famous goals in the span of seven weeks.
-On 18 April, in a Copa del Rey match against Getafe, he ran 60 m with the ball, beating five defenders before scoring with an angled finish in a remarkably similar fashion to Maradona's Goal of the Century.
-A league match against Espanyol on 9 June saw him guide the ball past the goalkeeper with his hand in similar fashion to Maradona's Hand of God goal.
-As Messi continued his individual rise, Barcelona faltered; the team failed to reach the Copa del Rey final after Messi was rested during the second leg against Getafe and lost the league to Real Madrid on head-to-head results.
+Messi, who was already frequently compared to his compatriot Diego Maradona, nearly replicated Maradona's two most famous goals in the span of seven weeks.
+On 18 April, in a Copa del Rey match against Getafe, he ran 60 m with the ball, beating five defenders before scoring in a similar fashion to Maradona in his Goal of the Century.
+A league match against Espanyol on 9 June saw Messi strike the ball with his hand in a fashion comparable to Maradona in his Hand of God goal.
+In 2019, Messi's goal against Getafe was voted Barcelona's best goal ever in a poll of the club's fans.
+As Messi continued his individual rise, Barcelona faltered; the team failed to reach the Copa del Rey final and was eliminated from La Liga competition by Real Madrid.

-After Ronaldinho lost form, Messi became Barça's new star player at only 20 years old, receiving the nickname "Messiah" from the Spanish media.
-His efforts in 2007 also earned him award recognition; journalists voted him the third-best player of the year for the 2007 Ballon d'Or, behind Kaká and runner-up Cristiano Ronaldo, while international managers and national team captains voted him second for the FIFA World Player of the Year award, again behind Kaká.
-Having suffered a torn hamstring on 15 December, Messi returned to score twice in their 3–2 away victory against Celtic in the last-16 round of the Champions League, becoming the competition's top scorer at that point with six goals, but reinjured himself during the return leg on 4 March 2008.
-Rijkaard had fielded him despite warning from the medical staff, leading captain Carles Puyol to criticise the Spanish media for pressuring Messi to play every match.
-Barcelona finished the season without trophies, eliminated in the Champions League semi-finals by the eventual champions, Manchester United, and placed third in the league.
+After Ronaldinho lost form, Messi became Barcelona's new star player at 20 years old, receiving the nickname "Messiah" from the Spanish media.
+(Note: Attributed to multiple references:) Sports journalists voted him the third-best player of the year for the 2007 Ballon d'Or, while international managers and national team captains voted him second for the FIFA World Player of the Year award.
+After suffering a torn hamstring on 15 December, Messi returned to score twice in a 3–2 victory against Celtic in the last-16 round of the Champions League, becoming the competition's top scorer at that point with six goals.
+Rijkaard had fielded him despite warnings from the medical staff, and on 4 March 2008 Messi was reinjured, leading captain Carles Puyol to criticise the Spanish media for pressuring Messi to play every match.
+Barcelona was eliminated from the Champions League semi-finals by Manchester United and finished third in the league.

 2008–2009: First treble

 After two unsuccessful seasons, Barcelona were in need of an overhaul, leading to the departure of Rijkaard and Ronaldinho.
-Upon the latter's departure, Messi was given the number 10 shirt.
+Upon Ronaldinho's departure, Messi was given the number 10 shirt.
 He signed a new contract in July with an annual salary of €7.8 million, becoming the club's highest-paid player.
-Ahead of the new season, a major concern remained his frequent muscular injuries, which had left him side-lined for a total of eight months between 2006 and 2008.
-To combat the problem, the club implemented new training, nutrition, and lifestyle regimens, and assigned him a personal physiotherapist, who would travel with him during call-ups for the Argentina national team.
-As a result, Messi remained virtually injury-free during the next four years, allowing him to reach his full potential.
-Despite his injuries early in the year, his performances in 2008 saw him again voted runner-up for the Ballon d'Or and the FIFA World Player of the Year award, both times behind Cristiano Ronaldo.
+Ahead of the new season, a major concern remained his frequent muscular injuries, which had left him sidelined for a total of eight months between 2006 and 2008.
+To combat the problem, the club implemented new training, nutrition, and lifestyle regimens, and assigned him a personal physiotherapist.
+As a result, Messi remained virtually injury-free during the next four years.
+His performances in 2008 saw him again voted runner-up for the Ballon d'Or and the FIFA World Player of the Year award, both times behind Cristiano Ronaldo.